ryantd42/NY-Legislative-Git/2023/S7225A-2023/bill.md

- currently  employed  worker  or  loss  of  position,  including  partial displacement  such  as  a  reduction  in the hours of non-overtime work, wages or employment benefits, or result in the  impairment  of  existing collective  bargaining  agreements,  and (b) transfer of existing duties and functions related to maintenance and operations currently  performed by existing employees of authorized entities to a contractor.
+ currently  employed  worker  or  loss  of  position,  including  partial displacement  such  as  a  reduction  in the hours of non-overtime work, wages or employment benefits, or result in the  impairment  of  existing collective  bargaining  agreements,  (b) transfer of existing duties and functions related to maintenance and operations currently  performed  by existing employees of authorized entities to a contractor, or (c) trans- fer  of future duties and functions ordinarily performed by employees of the authorized entities to the contracting entity.
   3. Employees of authorized entities using design-build contracts serv- ing in positions in newly created titles shall be assigned to the appro- priate bargaining unit.
 Nothing contained in this act shall be construed to affect: (a) the existing rights of employees of such entities  pursu- ant  to  an  existing  collective bargaining agreement, (b) the existing representational relationships among employee organizations representing employees of such entities, or (c) the bargaining relationships  between such entities and such employee organizations.
   §  10.
 The submission of a proposal or responses or the execution of a design-build contract pursuant to this act shall not be construed to  be a violation of section 6512 of the education law.
   §  11.
 Nothing  contained  in this act shall limit the right or obli- gation of any authorized entity to comply with  the  provisions  of  any existing contract or to award contracts as otherwise provided by law.
   §  12.
 This act shall take effect immediately and shall expire and be deemed repealed two years  after  such  date;  provided,  however,  that public  works  with  requests  for  qualifications  issued prior to such repeal shall be permitted to continue  under  this  act  notwithstanding such repeal.